luotigerlsx/kubeflow-pipeline-fantasy/README.md

 - Essentially notebook on any environment outside Kubeflow cluster

-For notebook running inside Kubeflow cluster, for example JupytHub will be deployed together with kubeflow, the environemt variables, e.g. service account, projects and etc, should have been pre-configured while setting up the cluster.
+For notebook running inside Kubeflow cluster, for example JupytHub will be deployed together with kubeflow, the environment variables, e.g. service account, projects and etc, should have been pre-configured while setting up the cluster.

-## Regional Artifact Registry
+### Regional Artifact Registry
 [Artifact Registry](https://cloud.google.com/artifact-registry)
 is a single place for your organization to manage container images and language packages (such as Maven and npm).
 It is fully integrated with Google Cloud’s tooling and runtimes and comes with support for native artifact protocols.
 More importantly, it supports regional and multi-regional repositories.

-### The steps to create regional Docker repository in Artifact Registry are as follows
+#### The steps to create regional Docker repository in Artifact Registry are as follows

 - Run the following command to create a new Docker repository named `AF_REGISTRY_NAME` in the location `AF_REGISTRY_LOCATION` with the description "Regional Docker repository".
 The regional Artifact Registry supports quite a number of regions, e.g., Hong Kong, Taiwan, Singapore, Tokyo in Asia.